LaunchCodeEducation/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-tree-operations.rst

 BST Operations
 --------------

-When performing operations on a binary search tree we typically think of three things:
+There are three basic operations for a BST:

-- Searching for values
+- Searching for a value
-- Inserting new values
+- Inserting a new value
-- Deleting existing values
+- Deleting an existing value

-Inserting, and deleting requires a change to the binary search tree which we consider destructive actions as they alter the underlying structure of our data.
-The tree can remain balanced by following the rules outlined in the previous sections, however the more destructive actions that are performed on the tree the less performant the tree becomes.
-It moves further away from *O(log n)*, and more towards *O(n)*.
-We will show an example in a later section to demonstrate this.
+Inserting or deleting requires a change to the binary search tree, which are destructive actions.
+In other words, they alter the underlying structure of the tree.
+Over the course of several insertions and deletions, a balanced tree can become unbalanced.
+As we have learned, this will degrade performance of the tree.

+There are techniques to keep a BST balanced even after a destructive operation, but those are beyond the scope of this course.
+Going forward, we will typically assume that a BST is balanced when talking about runtime efficiency.

 Search
 ^^^^^^

-We have seen Binary Search already through this chapter multiple times, and we have seen how a binary search tree handles a search, but let's go through one final example.
+We have seen binary search already in this chapter multiple times, but let's go through one final example.

+Let's search for 13 in the following tree:

 ::